scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 Attempt to turn a creature you can see into a harmless frog.
-Make a spellcasting roll against the targets Stamina, adding 1 terrible dice to your roll for every size larger than medium.
+Make a spellcasting roll against the targets stamina, adding 1 terrible dice to your roll for every size larger than medium.
 On success the creature turns into a harmless frog for the duration.
 Items they are wearing are transformed with them, but anything they were holding drops to the ground.

 The creature spends its turns hopping around, moving a single tile in a random direction.
 The Frog has 1 wound and 1 Defense die.
 If reduced to 0 wounds the spell ends and the creature reverts to their old form taking the remaining damage dealt.